yuanqing/cuba/README.md

 </div>

-- Run [sophisticated SQL-like queries](https://developers.google.com/chart/interactive/docs/querylanguage#overview) against your Google Sheets spreadsheet
+- Run [sophisticated SQL-esque queries](https://developers.google.com/chart/interactive/docs/querylanguage#overview) against your Google Sheets spreadsheet
 - Get results as an array or stream
 - Perfect for prototyping, or leveraging Google Sheets as a collaborative datastore or CMS for your app